 - Rapid fluid loss from frequent bouts of diarrhea or vomiting.

-- Kidney disease.
-Because your kidneys are responsible for regulating the concentration of electrolytes.
+- Kidney disease, as your kidneys are responsible for regulating the concentration of electrolytes.

 - Poor nutrition.
-Because processed junk food contains very few to no electrolytes.
+Processed junk food contains very few to no electrolytes.
 On the other hand, whole foods from nature are loaded with them.

-Signs of an Electrolyte ImbalanceThere’s a wide range of symptoms you could experience from an electrolyte imbalance.
-It really depends on which electrolytes are out of whack.
-And whether your levels are too high or too low.
-But in general, below are some common signs:
+There are a wide range of symptoms you could experience from an electrolyte imbalance.
+It really depends on which electrolytes are out of whack, and whether your levels are too high or too low.
+But in general, here are some common signs:

 - Muscle spasms